Currency:USD $

 Staff of Flowing Water Optimized for AP teams

-These strategic adjustments define a stable meta shift, rewarding strategic builds and situational itemization both in ADC and support roles, highlighting adaptability as a key to success in this patch.
+These strategic adjustments define a stable meta shift, rewarding situational itemization and rune flexibility across ADC and support roles.